jmyers7/stats-book-materials/homework/12-homework.md

 on the data and obtain $\beta_1 \approx 0.11$.
 Interpret the meaning of this parameter in terms that an average person on the street would understand.

 (If you tell me $\beta_1$ is the slope of a line, you're getting half credit. :grimacing: There's a much better answer than this!
 In the real world, you might imagine being asked a question very similar to this, especially by clients or stakeholders with non-technical backgrounds.
-They want _real_ answers with _concrete insight_, not technical jargon about lines and models and whatnot.
+They want _real_ answers with _concrete insight_, not technical jargon about lines and probabilistic models and whatnot.
 So, get comfortable with ambiguous questions!)

 ## Problem 8: The derivative of the sigmoid function